-1 Executive Summary and Report Scope (UNIVLEEDS, ALL)
+1 Executive Summary and Report Scope

-This report presents the first version of basic AXMEDIS training and demonstration materials for the AXMEDIS project.
-It includes materials for an overview introduction to AXMEDIS framework with the architecture and benefits, production tools, protection tools and distribution tools.
-This version of the basic tutorial courses is focused on the contents for the First AXMEDIS International Conference to be held in Florence, Italy, 30 November to 2 December 2005.
-The materials can be divided into three sections: (i) AXMEDIS general overview; (ii) AXMEDIS production, and (iii) AXMEDIS Distribution.
+This report presents the third version of intermediate AXMEDIS training and demonstration materials for the AXMEDIS project.
+It includes materials for an overview introduction to AXMEDIS framework with the architecture and benefits, production tools, automated production tools, protection tools and distribution tools.
+This version of the tutorial courses is focused on the contents for the Third AXMEDIS International Conference held in Barcelona, Spain, 28 November to 30 November 2007 and is derived from the tutorial courses held at the Second AXMEDIS International Conference held in Leeds, UK, 13 December to 15 December 2006.
+The tutorials were divided into four sections: (i) AXMEDIS General; (ii) AXMEDIS Content Distribution; (iii) AXMEDIS Content Production; (iv) AXMEDIS Content Processing, and contained in two sets of slides: